Sohabhatt/System-C/README.md

 - Electronic System Level (ESL) design
 - Functional and behavioral modeling
 - Hardware/software co-design
+- Supports concurrent process modeling like Verilog/VHDL.
+- Can simulate timing and concurrency.
+- Allows modular and hierarchical design.

 SystemC allows designers to write and simulate hardware designs using standard C++ syntax, making it a powerful tool for pre-silicon verification and architectural modeling.